THE BEST LAS VEGAS PROPERTIES

 amount of principal owed on a mortgage before any payments are made.

-a loan application, making a home loan, and recording a mortgage against the
+processing a loan application, making a home loan, and recording a mortgage

-borrower's real property as security for repayment of the loan.
-The origination
+against the borrower's real property as security for repayment of the loan.
+The

-fee is stated in the form of points.
-One point is 1% of the mortgage amount
+origination fee is stated in the form of points.
+One point is 1% of the

 Owner Financing - A property purchase transaction in